MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/current-database-function.md

 **Returns**

-The name of the database in scope (i.e., the database that all query entities are resolved against if no other database is specified) as a value of type `string`.
+The name of the database in scope as a value of type `string`.

 **Example**